 - State required assessments: All students at the School will participate in all state assessment programs and assessments required by law.
 The School shall facilitate required alternate assessments and comply with state reporting procedures. - 2.
-Additional assessments: Students may participate in any or all District assessment programs in which the District students in comparable grades/schools participate and shall participate in any other assessments as described in the Renewal Application.
+Additional assessments: Students may participate in any or all District assessment programs in which the District students in comparable grades/schools participate.
 The School shall be responsible for the costs of District assessments that are not required by law or this Charter, except those developed with federal funds or those developed using Florida's Item Bank and Test Platform. - 3.
 Benchmark and progress monitoring assessments: The School must include benchmark or interim assessments aligned to the Florida State Standards to monitor student progress in reading and mathematics.
 The School may participate in the Sponsor's progress monitoring program or adopt their own system of formative or interim assessments. - 4.
 School selected assessments: The School may choose to administer school level assessments that are not part of the district's assessment system.
-In such cases, the School is responsible for all costs associated with the purchase of test materials, test inventory, test administration, scoring and reporting.
+In such cases, the School is responsible for all costs associated with the purchase of test materials, test inventory, test administration, scoring and reporting. - 5.
+If an IEP, 504 Plan and/or an EP for a student indicates accommodations or an alternate assessment for participation in a state assessment, or District assessment, as applicable, the School will facilitate the accommodations or alternate assessment and comply with state reporting procedures.

-- 5. If an IEP, 504 Plan and/or an EP for a student indicates accommodations or an alternate assessment for participation in a state assessment, or District assessment, as applicable, the School will facilitate the accommodations or alternate assessment and comply with state reporting procedures. - 6.
-All School personnel involved with any aspect of the testing process must abide by state policies, procedures, and standards regarding test administration, test security, test audits, and reporting of test results.
+- 6. All School personnel involved with any aspect of the testing process must abide by state policies, procedures, and standards regarding test administration, test security, test audits, and reporting of test results.
 School staff shall attend Sponsor provided training related to state assessment administration and, as applicable, District assessment administration, at no cost to the School.
 The Sponsor shall provide to the applicable School staff all services/support activities that are routinely provided to the Sponsor's staff regarding implementation of District and state-required assessment activities.
+Test materials will be sorted, packaged, distributed and collected for the School for grades 6-12.
+The School and Sponsor will mutually determine the campus that will serve as the distribution/collection site for testing materials.
 The School shall designate a testing coordinator and shall be responsible for proper test administration.
 The School shall permit the Sponsor to monitor and/or proctor all aspects of the School's test administration, if the Sponsor deems it necessary. - 7.
-The Sponsor shall provide the School with reports on District and state assessments in the same manner and at the same time as for all public schools in the Sponsor's District. - 8.
-The School shall, at its expense, provide adequate technological infrastructure to support all required online test administration.

-C. Student Promotion/Graduation
+The Sponsor shall provide the School with reports on District and state assessments in the same manner and at the same time as for all public schools in the Sponsor's District.
+School-level reports are generated based on the School MSID and therefore will not be provided separately by campus. - 8.
+The School shall, at its expense, provide adequate technological infrastructure to support all required online test administration. - C. Student Promotion/Graduation